-Part of the Aya Sofya complex but entered via Kabasakal Caddesi, these tombs are the final resting places of five sultans – Mehmed III,...
+Part of the Aya Sofya complex but entered via Babıhümayun Caddesi, these tombs are the final resting places of five 16th- and...

-There are many important monuments in İstanbul, but this venerable structure – commissioned by the great Byzantine emperor Justinian,...
+There are many important monuments in İstanbul, but this venerable structure – which was commissioned by the great Byzantine emperor...

 Ayasofya Hürrem Sultan Hamamı information

-Reopened in 2011 after a meticulous restoration, this twin hamam is now offering the most luxurious traditional bath experience in the Old City.
-Designed by Sinan between 1556 and 1557, it was built just across the road from Aya Sofya by order of Süleyman the Magnificent and named in honour of his wife Hürrem Sultan, commonly known as Roxelana.
+This meticulously restored twin hamam dating to 1556 offers the most luxurious traditional bath experience in the Old City.
+Designed by Mimar Sinan, it was built just across the road from Aya Sofya by order of Süleyman the Magnificent and named in honour of his wife Hürrem Sultan, commonly known as Roxelana.

-The building's three-year, US$13 million restoration was closely monitored by heritage authorities and the end result is wonderful, retaining Sinan's austere design but endowing it with an understated modern luxury.
+The building's three-year, US$13 million restoration completed in 2011 was closely monitored by heritage authorities and the end result is wonderful: it retains Sinan's austere design but endows it with an understated modern luxury.
 There are separate baths for males and females, both with a handsome soğukluk (entrance vestibule) surrounded by wooden change cubicles.
-Though relatively expensive, treatments are expert and the surrounds are exceptionally clean.
-The basic 35-minute treatment costs €85 and includes a scrub and soap massage, olive-oil soap and your personal kese (coarse cloth mitten used for exfoliation).
-In warm weather, a cafe and restaurant operate on the outdoor terrace .
+Treatments are expert and the surrounds are exceptionally clean.
+The basic 35-minute bath treatment costs €85 and includes a scrub and soap massage, olive-oil soap and a personal kese (coarse cloth mitten used for exfoliation).
+Book ahead in high season.
+In warm weather, a cafe and restaurant operate on the outdoor terrace.